AmandeepTomar/KotlinBasics/README.md

         } catch (e: HttpRetryException) {
             e.printStackTrace()
         }
-        // this code will be called because we cath the CancellationException so that will not perform its cancellation. println("Nope cant print")
+        // this code will be called because we catch the CancellationException so that will not perform its cancellation. println("Nope cant print")
     }